webis-de/corpus-viewer/README.md

 * Matthias Hagen

 ## Contact
-You found a bug or you have questions/requests?
+Did you find a bug or do you have questions/requests?
 Write me a mail: kristof.komlossy@uni-weimar.de